pombredanne/globus-release-tools/README.txt

 Repository Management Tools
 ---------------------------
-The tools in this release are *repo-sync-unstable*, *repo-promote-package*, *repo-list-packages*, and *repo-link-duplicates*.
+The tools in this release are *repo-sync-unstable*, *repo-s3-sync*, *repo-promote-package*, *repo-list-packages*, and *repo-link-duplicates*.

 The *repo-sync-unstable* tool caches packages from the +builds.globus.org+ repository and publishes them as part of the 'unstable' release of the Globus Toolkit.

+The *repo-s3-sync* tool takes cached package data, which may already be published at another location, and uploads it to +s3://downloads.globus.org/data/toolkit/+.

 The *repo-promote-package* tool copies a package and its metadata between selected releases, from one of 'unstable' -> 'testing' -> 'stable'.